JamesWoolfenden/learn-terraform/docs/adv-state.md

 }
 ```

-So you will need to make the file **aws_s3_bucket.whosebucketisitanyway.tf** to succesfully associate it.
+So you will need to make the file **aws_s3_bucket.whosebucketisitanyway.tf** to successfully associate it.

 ```cli
 resource "aws_s3_bucket" "whosebucketisitanyway" {